-The web pages contain detailed information on five species of whales and some tips on helping them.
-The site turns them ‘alive’ with the help of some advanced technologies and effects: each whale is represented as a 3D model, accompanied by animation and sounds effects.
+The site contains detailed information on five species of whales and some tips on helping them.
+The site turns them ‘alive’ with the help of some advanced technologies and effects: each whale is represented as a 3D model, accompanied by animation and sound effects.

-Pages should load quickly, animations should work on any device, so that users could easily access all the information in full.
+We wanted the pages to load quickly, and animations to work smoothly on any device, so that users could easily access all the information in full.
 To prevent the animations from overloading the browser, we have transferred them to HTML5 Canvas and applied background loading of media resources.

 In the first two weeks following the launch, more than two hundred people shared the project on social networks.
 After the publication on international platforms, more than 30 thousand users visited it.
 Environmental and web design media from all over the world interviewed us and released their materials about the project.
 One of the first articles was published by Communication Arts, the world’s largest art magazine with 60 years of history, followed by the British Net Magazine’s publication.